 The north side of your house isn’t as exposed to the sunlight as the south-facing side.
 Since UV light is one of the main factors that breaks down exterior paint, south- or southwest-facing areas are usually the first to show wear.
 Pay attention to the wood or siding that faces these directions.
-Same goes for certain sides of your home that may face prevailing winds.
+The same goes for certain sides of your home that may face prevailing winds.

 What’s your climate like?

-Extremes in weather, moisture and temperature are harsh on wood finishes.
+Extremes in weather, moisture, and temperature are harsh on wood finishes.
 If you live in a desert climate or an area that receives significant moisture, keep an eye on areas that are not protected from these elements.